nkern/nkern.github.io/_posts/2024-04-20-grfs_and_ffts.md

 <script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

-There are lots of work studying Gaussian random fields (their definition, their statistical properties, and how to generate them) in the scientific literature.
-They are the underpinning of the study of cosmology, and thus come up often in cosmological and astrophysical analyses.
+There is a lot of work studying Gaussian random fields (their definition, their statistical properties, and how to generate them) in the scientific literature.
+They are the underpinning of the study of cosmology and thus come up often in cosmological and astrophysical analyses.
 In this post, I'd like to go through an applied example of how to generate a 3D Gaussian random field (GRF) in Python with a user-specified power spectrum.
 In addition, I also demonstrate how to numerically compute the field's Fourier coefficients in a volume-independent manner.
 See below for a few other nice references on GRFs:

 * <a href="https://cosmo.nyu.edu/roman/courses/cosmology_2021/GaussianRandomFields.pdf" target="_blank">NYU Cosmology Notes</a>
 * <a href="https://garrettgoon.com/gaussian-fields/" target="_blank">garrettgoon.com/gaussian-fields</a>